Reloj: Accolades

 "Reloj" was nominated for Viral Anthem at the 2021 MTV Millennial Awards, but lost to "Pareja del Año" by Sebastián Yatra and Myke Towers.
+"Reloj" was recognized as an award winning song at the 2023 BMI Latin Awards.

 Commercial performance

 "Reloj" debuted at number 26 on the US Billboard Hot Latin Songs chart on November 7, 2020, becoming Alejandro's 10th entry and Anuel AA's 65th.
 On May 1, 2021, the track reached its peak of number 10, giving Alejandro his fourth top-10 hit on the chart and Anuel AA's 22nd.
 The song also peaked at numbers 18, 11, and 8 on the Latin Airplay, Latin Rhythm Airplay, and Latin Digital Song Sales charts, respectively.
 In Spain's official weekly chart, the track debuted and peaked at number 11 on November 1, 2020.
 It was later certified double platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 80,000 units in the country.
 "Reloj" also reached the top 10 in Colombia, Dominican Republic, El Salvador, Guatemala, Honduras, Mexico, and Peru, as well as the top 20 in Argentina, Bolivia, Ecuador, Latin America, Paraguay, Puerto Rico, and Uruguay.
-In Mexico, the song was certified diamond + 3× platinum + gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 510,000 units.
+In Mexico, the song was certified diamond + 4× platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 540,000 units.